agileware/civicrm-sysadm-guide/docs/integration/wordpress/plugins.md

 # WordPress integration

-Many WordPress plugins indicate they support CiviCRM in some way: https://wordpress.org/search/civicrm.
+Many WordPress plugins indicate they support CiviCRM in some way, [you can find a list of plugins that mention CiviCRM on Wordpress.org here](https://wordpress.org/search/civicrm).

 ## CiviCRM extensions